 Manning Park is a large and popular provincial park in British Columbia, Canada.
 It offers a wide range of both summer and winter activities.
-The park has an area of over 70,800 hectares and contains diverse landscapes and facilities, including mountains, sub-alpine meadows, forest trails, rivers, lakes, a resort and campsites.
+The park has an area of over 70,800 hectares and contains diverse landscapes and facilities, including mountains, sub-alpine meadows, forest trails, rivers, lakes, a resort, and campsites.

-In summer, Manning Park is a great place for camping, hiking, mountain biking, horseback riding, swimming, canoeing, kayaking and fishing.
-Winter activities include nordic and alpine skiing, snowboarding, skating, snowshoeing and snow tubing.
+In summer, Manning Park is a great place for camping, hiking, mountain biking, horseback riding, swimming, canoeing, kayaking, and fishing.
+Winter activities include nordic and alpine skiing, snowboarding, skating, snowshoeing, and snow tubing.

 Manning Park's two entrances are marked by portals showing attractive animal carvings.
 The west portal has a wood carving of a marmot while the east portal shows a bear.
 Both animals can be found in the park.
 There is easy access to trails beside the main road that passes through the park.
 Some people's first stop in the park is Lightning Lake, however.

 Although the bridge has prominent warning signs telling people not to jump from it, it's a popular diving launch.
 The lake is narrow and deep under the bridge and is very tempting for divers of all ages.
-People dive at their own risk, however.
+People dive from the walkway and from the top of the "rainbow".
+They do so at their own risk, however.

 Hikers need to be aware that weather conditions in Manning Park can change rapidly, especially on mountain trails, and should bring appropriate clothing and supplies.
-Some of the park's trails are frequented by people and are near Manning Park facilities.
+Some of the park's trails are frequented by people and are near park facilities.
 Others travel through quiet areas that are far from help.
 Hikers need to be prepared for potential problems.

 A wide variety of plants and wildlife can be observed in Manning Park.
 Early July is the best time to see flowers in the sub-alpine meadows.
 The blossoms provide a beautiful but delicate display.
-Visitors are asked to be careful they they keep themselves and their dogs on the trails.
+Visitors are asked to be careful that they keep themselves and their dogs on the trails.

 Researchers have discovered 206 bird species in Manning Park and 63 mammal species.
-Mammals include squirrels, ground squirrels, marmots, wolverines, beavers, chipmunks, pikas, deer, moose, coyotes, cougars and bears.
+Mammals include squirrels, ground squirrels, marmots, wolverines, beavers, chipmunks, pikas, deer, moose, coyotes, cougars, and bears.
 Rainbow trout swim in Lightning Lake.

 The Similkameen River flows right by the Coldspring campground.
-The nicest section of the site is the branch that travels down to a bridge that goes over the river and connects to the Canyon Loop Trail.
-There are frequent animal visitors to the site, including deer, chipmunks and a variety of birds.
+The nicest section of the campground is the branch that travels down to a bridge that goes over the river and connects to the Canyon Loop Trail.
+There are frequent animal visitors to the site, including deer, chipmunks, and a variety of birds.
 Campers have to obtain water from a pump near the campground entrance, which could be seen as a disadvantage.
 On the other hand, the campground is very near to the resort and to Lightning Lake, which is an advantage.